 After leaving the finance industry, Thierry crossed into the NGO world, campaigning and lobbying on behalf of Amnesty International, with a particular emphasis on corporate social responsibility and on the impact of the financial sector on human rights.
 He was later elected as an Executive Board member of Amnesty International France.

 In 2011, he founded the European NGO Finance Watch in Brussels, which he managed as its first Secretary General until 2014.
 Subsequently, he became Chairman of the French Sustainable Investment Forum (FIR), a Board member of the European Sustainable Investment Forum (EUROSIF) and Director of the economic think tank Institut Friedland.

 Thierry Philipponnat is a member of the Board of the French Financial Markets Authority (AMF) and a member of the Sanctions Committee of the French Banks and Insurance Companies Supervisor (ACPR).
 He chairs the AMF’s Climate and Sustainable Finance Commission as well as its Market consultative Commission.
 He is a member of ACPR’s Climate and Sustainable Finance Commission and of its Scientific Committee.
-He is also a member of the European Commission’s Technical Expert Group on sustainable finance.
+He is also a member of the European Commission’s Platform on sustainable finance.